 Garlic: Oh, I could write a long love note to garlic...rhapsodize about the beneficial sulfur compounds, praise the potent antibiotic and antiviral properties, remark on how beneficial for bronchitis and other lung issues it can be.
 The “stinking rose” also helps with heart health, blood pressure and cholesterol, and also blesses us with its anti-inflammatory properties.
 It is worth it to note that vinegar (or lemon juice and other acids) can lower some of the garlic’s best properties, so chop your garlic and let it sit for at least five minutes before adding it to the vinegar.
 This allows the enzymes in the garlic to convert from alliin to the more beneficial allicin.

-Ginger: I have already written about wonderful ginger, but not much has changed – I still love it dearly.
+Ginger: I have already written about wonderful ginger, an herb that I love dearly.
 The heat from ginger feels like sunshine peeking through the clouds!
 It adds a different bite to this vinegar blend, and it boosts circulation and opens the sinuses!